tylerlwsmith/caddyexamples.com/content/examples/routing-multiple-paths-to-a-reverse-proxy.md

 draft: false
 ---

 Sometimes your app will need to route a handful of paths to one service and all other paths to another.
-Caddy's [named matchers](https://caddyserver.com/docs/caddyfile/matchers#named-matchers) allow you to define a set of [path directives](https://caddyserver.com/docs/caddyfile/matchers#path) then route them all to a single reverse proxy/
+Caddy's [named matchers](https://caddyserver.com/docs/caddyfile/matchers#named-matchers) allow you to define a set of [path directives](https://caddyserver.com/docs/caddyfile/matchers#path) then route them all to a single reverse proxy.

 ```Caddyfile
 :80 {